Historic Artists' Homes and Studios

+The Thomas Cole House in Catskill, New York is the earliest-inhabited home in the HAHS program, and one of three which are also National Historic Sites.

-Historic Artists' Homes and Studios (HAHS) is a program of the National Trust for Historic Preservation established in 1999.
-It is the only national organization dedicated to preserving and interpreting site-specific aspects of American art history through artists' workspaces and residences.
-Encompassing 80 historic member sites, HAHS maintains a network of preserved studio spaces, homes, and artistic environments where influential American artists created their work.
-The program's member sites range from individual artists' studios and house museums to historic art colonies, each offering unique insights into the creative processes and living conditions of their former occupants.
+Historic Artists' Homes and Studios (HAHS) is a program of the National Trust for Historic Preservation in the United States, established in 1999.
+It is the only national network dedicated to preserving and interpreting site-specific aspects of American art history through artists' workspaces and residences.
+When the National Trust initiated the HAHS program with 20 member sites it envisioned it as the first of many thematic groups to participate in a growing network of historic sites.
+The HAHS network is that of preserved studio spaces, homes, and artistic environments where influential American artists created their work.
+The member sites range from individual artists' studios and house museums to historic art colonies, each offering unique insights into the creative processes and living conditions of their former occupants.
 HAHS is distinguished by its focus on the intersection of artistic creation and place, preserving not only the physical spaces but also the environmental contexts that influenced notable American artworks.
 These sites provide rare opportunities for public access to authentic creative spaces, including preserved studios, domestic settings, and landscapes that played crucial roles in American art history.
+There are currently 93 sites in the HAHS program, including member and affiliate member sites.